 As long as your baby is moving fine and you don’t have contractions or abnormal bleeding, you can usually wait at home for several hours after your water breaks.
 You’ll want to talk to your doctor about what signs of labor mean you’re ready to head to the hospital.

 In the movies, delivery seems to be a series of demands to push, push, push!
 In real life, pushing comes only at the end.

-Until the mom’s cervix expands to about 10 cm, there is no pushing at all.
+Until the mom’s cervix dilates to about 10 cm, there is no pushing at all.

 A first-time mom can expect to push for between 30 minutes and an hour and In the second or third birth, pushing times can be much shorter.

 4. You’ll Deliver Lying Down

 In the movies, women all tend to deliver the same way: Lying on their back.

 Although that's common, many positions can work, and which one is best for you will depend on your preferences.